sighupio/fury-getting-started/fury-on-ovhcloud/README.md

 This returns the 3 values: `Application key`, `Application secret` and `Consumer key`.

-Use this values to set up sytems variables like this:
+Use these values to set up sytem variables like this:

 ```bash
 export OVH_APPLICATION_KEY="xxxxxxxxxxxxxxxxxxxx"